 The receptionists have been asked not to interrupt the clinician whilst in consultation to respect the patient that is being seen unless your call is genuinely urgent.

 You will, therefore, need to provide a telephone number where the doctor can reach you.

 Please note, due to being a business our telephone number is withheld.
 If your contact number does not receive calls where the number is withheld the clinician will not be able to return your call.

 It may not always be possible to offer you an appointment with the doctor of your choice.
 If that is the case and you have something personal to discuss, you may wish to have a chaperone present during your consultation or examination.
-Please advise the receptionist who will organise for either a nurse or a member of staff to be present.
+Please advise a patient navigator who will organise for either a nurse or a trained member of staff to be present.

 If you require an interpreter to attend your consultation please let the surgery know in advance and we will be able to book for you.
-Please ask at Reception.
+Please ask at the Reception desk.